jaki-w/pig-latin2020/README.md

 This is a Pig Latin Translator which will take inputted phrases/sentences and translate them into Pig Latin.

+Word beginning with vowels - will have "way" added to the end.

+Words beginning with consonant - first letter  will be moved to the end and "ay" added.

+Words beginning with several consonants - consecutive consonants moved to the end and "ay" added.

+Words beginning with "qu"  - will move "qu" to the end and "ay" added.

+Worsd begins

 ## Installation/Setup
 * Clone this repository
 * Run index.html